jeffreyhwatson/online_outcomes/README.md

 ***
 ## Conclusion
-In the end, a moderately successful model was developed that can correctly predict outcomes halfway through the course about 66\% of the time.
+In the end, a moderately successful model was developed that can correctly predict outcomes, halfway through the course, about 65\% of the time.
 This time frame allows enough time to intervene and steer the student toward a satisfactory outcome.
 In addition, the following recommendations for prevention/intevention strategies were developed through statistical testing:

-- Preemptive outreach and support programs for non-traditional learners and lower income students.
+- Initiate preemptive outreach and support programs for non-traditional learners and lower income students.

 - Encourage students to maintain a modest course load.